Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: Introduction

 This paper investigates the best architecture to achieve reliable prediction in the case of multiple sensors detecting an event of interest in the environment.
-We employ a hybrid architecture where clusters of sensors pre-process their noisy observations, sending a compressed lower-dimensional aggregate observation to the cloud according to the probabilistic availability of the link.
-We develop a parameterized understanding of the trade-offs involved between architectures; either using larger clusters of sensors approaching a cluster-based (distributed) communication scheme, or, using smaller clusters of sensors approaching a cloud based (centralized) communication scheme.
+In particular, we study a hybrid architecture where clusters of sensors pre-process their noisy observations, sending a compressed lower-dimensional aggregate observation to the cloud according to the probabilistic availability of the link.
+We develop a parameterized understanding of the trade-offs involved between architectures; either using larger clusters of sensors approaching a cluster-based (distributed) communication scheme, or using smaller clusters of sensors approaching a cloud based (centralized) communication scheme.
 We show that the cloud-cluster architecture can drastically improve resilience to noise when communication to the cloud is sporadic such as in real-world environments.
 We quantify the sensing noise of an individual sensor by its missed detection and false alarm probabilities, and its intermittent connectivity to the cloud by a Bernoulli random variable.

-\paragraph*{Paper contributions} The main contribution of our work is an analysis of hybrid cloud-cluster communication architectures to support multi-sensor decision making at the cloud when connectivity is intermittent.
-Understanding the optimal cloud-cluster communication architecture for multi-sensor systems allows us to \emph{optimally use communication opportunities} to the cloud and to control the size of sensor clusters in a way that improves the quality of fused sensor data received at the cloud.
-We show that this lever is a powerful tool that can be used to arrive at improved decision capabilities for the sensors, while combating intermittent connectivity and noise in the sensing abilities of the individual sensors.
+Finally, we measure the prediction performance of the network architectures we consider in this work by the expected loss function, formally defined in \eqref{eq:error_probability_general2}.
+The expected loss function is a linear combination of the false alarm and missed detection probabilities at the FC which captures the expected penalty caused by each of these detection errors.